 With professional qualifications in nursing and psychology , Ms Burns has worked in adult and adolescent mental health, drug and alcohol and tele-health services across the government, private and community-managed sectors.
 She was motivated to work in mental health by her childhood experience of seeing her family inclusively support a relative with a severe and persistent mental illness, and believes strongly in, “diversity and difference in regard to how people choose to live their lives and how they engage with their experience of the world.”

-She is also currently the Chair of the Mental Health Coordinating Council, the NSW peak for community-managed organisations working in mental health.
+Ms Burns was Chair of the Commission’s Community Advisory Council from 2013- 2016.
+She was also recently Chair of the Mental Health Coordinating Council, the NSW peak for community-managed organisations working in mental health.

 Ms Burn's appointment as Deputy Commissioner is from December 2016 until November 2018.

 "This year has seen a number of highlights, with a focus on mental health in the workplace.
 I was able to engage with a number of corporate organisations with positive and practical mental health and wellbeing strategies.
 These include assessing overall physical and psychological health, and supporting parents to flourish not only as productive and contributing employees, but as people with a balanced family and work life.